abhiajk/HPDF-Team-Task/README.md

 # HPDF-Team-Task
 Team 49 google geocoding app

-This is a geocoding React-Native app that was developed as part Hasura Product Developement Fellowship(HPDF) by Team 49.
+This is a geocoding React-Native app that was developed as part of Hasura Product Developement Fellowship(HPDF) by Team 49.

 The Google Drive link to the .apk file is: https://drive.google.com/file/d/1HdCJ3Cb03JdrhrUwSRBpB19-12C3rS0t/view?usp=sharing